erinmaybach/FYP_Scripts/README.md

 # FYP_Scripts
-Catch all repository for scripts used in FYP<be>
+Catch all repository for scripts used in FYP<br>
 Some identifying information redacted
 ## Downloading raw reads from SRA
 **download_sra_fastq**: script for downloading SRA files and converting to raw read fastq files using the SRAtoolkit